johnwarden/mecsim/README.md

 ### Incentive Compatible Budget Allocation

-The problem of allocation a limited budget among multiple competing projects (or public goods or policies or whatever) has been stymieing academics for decades.
+The problem of allocation a limited budget among multiple competing projects (or public goods or policies or whatever) has been studied for over a century.
 It first it looks like it should be simple: just ask everybody what they think the allocation should be, and take some sort of average.
 But when the pioneering social choice theorists  tried this, they ran into difficulties.
 Never mind that there are many different ways you can define the "average"; the big problem is that people will do whatever produces the best outcome for themselves.
 And no matter what aggregation function you use, self-interested people can get better results for themselves by proposing something *different from what they really want the allocation to be*.

 This may seem counter-intuitive.
 Normally when you vote, if you vote for the person you want to win, that person is more likely to win!
 So there is no incentive to lie.
 We say that majority voting (between two candidates) is [**strategyproof**](https://en.wikipedia.org/wiki/Strategyproofness), in that there is no voting strategy better than just voting for exactly what you want.